scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 **Build a Traffic Sign Recognition Project (UdaCity)**

 This is a second project assigned by UdaCity Self Car Driving Nano Degree Course.
-The main object is to classify the traffic Sign Board with tensorflow.
-Though the course provides free ticket to access Amazon cloud server (AWS) GPU environments, I will use my personal system environment having solid GPU card.
+The main object is to have training data set of the traffic Sign Board with tensorflow and show accuracy performance for train / valid / test data set.
+For getting high-performance NVIDIA GPU processing, I have used my private system environment.

 My personal system has;

-* Ubuntu 16.04 TLS
+* __Ubuntu 16.04 TLS__
-* GTX 1080ti
+* __GTX 1080Ti__
-* 240GB SSD HDD
+* __240GB SSD HDD__

 I have each goals as following.

 * Load the data set (see below for links to the project data set)